-University of Advancing Technology (UAT) offers a scholarship to students electing to continue their education at UAT in pursuit of a master's degree.
+UAT offers a Continuation Scholarship to students electing to continue their education at UAT in pursuit of a master's degree.

-All UAT graduates who enroll in one of UAT's master degree programs within one year of graduation.
+All UAT graduates who enroll in one of UAT's master's degree programs within one year of graduation are eligible for the Continuation Scholarship.

-The student will receive a scholarship in the amount of \$4,400, spread out evenly over the student's first academic year, or two semesters.
+The student will receive a scholarship in the amount of \$4,400, spread out evenly over the student's first academic year, or two (2) semesters.

 The award is not redeemable for cash.
-The scholarship can only be applied to tuition and will not apply to housing, meal plans or the Resource fee.
-The recipient(s) must maintain at least Satisfactory Academic Progress (SAP) at UAT, stay continuously enrolled at the University and abide by the University Code of Conduct and act with ethics above reproach.
+The scholarship can only be applied to tuition and will not apply to housing, meal plans or the Resource Fee.
+The recipient(s) must maintain at least Satisfactory Academic Progress (SAP) at UAT, stay continuously enrolled at the University, abide by the University Code of Conduct and act with ethics above reproach.
 The recipient(s) must make satisfactory progress towards completion of UAT degree objectives.
-Progress will be monitored by UAT and the award may be revoked if recipient is not meeting expectations and requirements outlined in the university catalog.
+Progress will be monitored by UAT, and the award may be revoked if the recipient is not meeting the expectations and requirements outlined in the University Catalog.